ant-bl/secpb-demo-blockchain/readme.txt

 --fake_dst_vm_2.py : Used to start an HTTP server in order to receive  transaction ID --send_data.py : Used to send a hash in a blockchain
 --receive_data: Used for getting a hash from a Blcockhain
---relayer: Used to retrieve an hash from a blockchain and send to another.
+--relayer: Used to retrieve a hash from a blockchain and send to another.